cpske/ISP/introduction/index.md

 * write and review code regularly
 * ask TAs and instructors for help, instead of other students.
   - other students don't know any more than you do
-  - asking for help often borders on cheating
+  - asking for help on assignments often borders on cheating
 * Team Project: mostly in 2nd half of course.
 This may require extra time.

 **Online Education Requires Discipline & Commitment**

 Most learners don't complete online courses.
 They fall behind or drop out.
 Successful online learners **commit time and effort** to continue the course.